 As a service-based business owner, one of the first things you should do is set up a strategy to minimize the chances of cancellation.
-Perhaps the best approach is to remind your customers ahead of time of their upcoming appointment.
+Perhaps the best approach is to send your customers an upcoming appointment reminder.

 When doing so, you’ll want to find a balance between giving yourself enough time to replace the customer but also not letting the customer know so far in advance that he or she will forget.